andrew135-tech/Two-Body-Problem/README.md

 https://www.youtube.com/@Gilbertsonium
 I have an old video up right now with a less improved version of this program https://www.youtube.com/watch?v=eoL4uXcwl9k
-Though I hope to add another video soon
+Though I hope to add another video soon.
+I have included some basic working values in the code but experment and get new working ones.
+If you find one comment on my video and tell me about it.